Posts Categorised: Field

 Hunting enthusiasts got together in New York to discuss forming an organization for hunting retrievers.
 Present were trainers, writers, and representatives from AKC and UKC.

-First Hunt Test
+First Hunt Tests

 Based on that meeting, the first hunt test was held in Arcadia, LA in 1983 under rules developed by the North American Hunting Retriever Association (“NAHRA”).